 This website is very much work in progress.
-It contains historical and genealogical details about the Sinclairs, in particular, the Anglo-Norman Saint Clairs in England, the Rosslyn branch in Scotland, and the Irish branch that may have descended from the Rosslyn Sinclairs.
+It contains historical and genealogical details about the Sinclairs, in particular, the Anglo-Norman Saint Clairs in England, the Rosslyn branch in Scotland, and the Irish branch that descended from the Rosslyn Sinclairs.

 Every effort has been made to provide information based on historically verified documentation and updated with more recent academic research.
 However, histories of families in Ireland are notoriously difficult to research because of the loss of so many official records in Dublin in 1922, and church records only began in the 1700s.
 Sources of information for descendant tables of other Irish Sinclair families are largely based on online family trees and cannot be verified.